Kansas City, KS

 Review by Gary

-For those of you planning on attending a game at Field of Legends, please make sure you realize that this stadium is located in Kansas City, KANSAS.
+For those of you planning on attending a game at Legends Field, please make sure you realize that this stadium is located in Kansas City, KANSAS.
 As I was driving from St. Louis on a road trip back in 2004, it never occurred to me that the fledgling Kansas City T-Bones (as they were then called) play in Kansas and not Missouri.
 Needless to say, there was much confusion on my part.

 There is a massive 25-foot wide concourse that completely encircles the field.
 With the expansive walkway, berms, party and picnic areas, the team boasts a capacity of over 7,500.
 For a few seasons from 2008-2010, KC’s Major League soccer team, the Wizards, aka Sporting KC, played their home games here.